 The Cosmetic Ingredient Review (CIR) used information from the program to help it assess ingredient safety for public health.

-With MoCRA, registration will no longer be voluntary but will be required for every cosmetics manufacturing facility, regardless of where it is located.
+With MoCRA, registration is longer be voluntary but is required for every cosmetics manufacturing facility, regardless of where it is located.

 MoCRA will require manufacturers and processors of cosmetics products to adhere to Good Manufacturing Practices.